Amazon Logistics was launched in 2015 with two objectives in mind:

 With Amazon Flex, workers are paid for the number of hours they work – and it is a temporary “gig economy,” where they are free to opt for flexible “blocks,” meaning that they can work whenever they want to.

 All they have to do is follow the process of Amazon and adhere to their performance standards.
 This is indeed an incredible opportunity for generating an extra income.
 No wonder it is highly appreciated and has a great response even today.

 Well, the answer is pretty straightforward.
-When it comes to ecommerce, “shipping” is certainly the most unreliable and disorganized parts.
+When it comes to eCommerce, “shipping” is certainly the most unreliable and disorganized part.
 Unless the shipments leave the warehouses, the seller can control everything.

 Then, the seller might encounter these situations:

 So, there is a lot that can go wrong.
 No wonder a majority of customer complaints are towards shipping.
 Say, for instance, late deliveries, damage during shipping, inconvenient delivery time, etc.